 (iii) The business registration authority shall update the status of the acquired companies to the National Enterprise Registration Database and revise the Enterprise Registration Certificate of the acquiring company.

-The conversion of a company can be carried out under one of the following forms:
+1.5.
+Conversion of type of company The conversion of a company can be carried out under one of the following forms:

 (i) Conversion of a State-owned enterprise into a joint-stock company